Shlepping with Zombies

 Emergency protocols included Z2A virus detection, simple enough, an inside the cheek swab before release from the facility.
 Every staff member was required to assemble in the conference auditorium on the ground floor, the “top” floor of the facility.

 Lillian, Jas, and Danny Boy handled the screening, the results in under a minute.
 Green, you’re clean.
 Not, you’re shot.
 Welcome to the new Amerika.
-Hence the SS Troops, big brutes and brutesses, well armed, nearly a quarter of the total staff tasked to drag-out every non-compliant employee from hidden nooks and crannies.
+Hence the SS Troops, every one a big brute or brutess, well armed, nearly a quarter of the total company staff tasked to drag-out every non-compliant employee from hidden nooks and crannies.

-The Really Big Bucks had enticed us all.
+BioSurge’s Really Big Bucks salaries had enticed us all.
 I did whistle the teams’ unofficial theme song, “Don’t Worry, Be Happy” whenever I passed Pinky in the hall.
 Went over his head.

 “Come on, what’re you doing to me?”
 My neck ached, stiff from craning upward at the elevator’s digital display.
 Each level dropped away at the speed of molasses.